 Writers Paul Dini and Alan Burnett return for Season Two of Batman: The Adventures Continue and continue to push the characters - and continuity - to the breaking point.
 Following the introductions of Red Hood, Deathstroke and Azrael, among others, in Season One, Season Two kicks things off strong with the DCAU debut of the Court of Owls.
 The fan-favorite secret society is arguably the season's biggest threat, and they stick around for a couple issues - and prove to be a thrilling foil here for Batman - before stepping aside for a mixture of returning faces and new foes.
 Other fiends who pop up this season include the return of Jimmy "The Jazzman" Peake (last seen in Batman: The Animated Series' "I Am The Night") and the introduction of new foes, including The Muscle and Mayor Mayhem.

 Overall, the assorted storylines for Season Two are a bit of a mixed bag, but do lean more positive than negative, though near-barely.
 The opening arc is easily the season's strongest, even if the death of Hamilton Hill doesn't work as well as it should to introduce a secretive murderous society, and ranks up there some of the best Adventures Continue material to date.
-However, while Hill's death does make a bit of an impact, and even lead into the season's final arc, it ultimately feels like a waste for his character.
+However, while Hill's death does make a bit of an impact, and even smoothly leads into the season's final arc, it ultimately feels like a waste for his character.
 The overall arc involving Mayor Hill and his family takes up five of Season Two's seven issues, and while there are some great ideas and moments initially, the arc essentially ends with a reset to status quo, with the exception of a couple small changes and a handful of continuity gaffs.

 The season's other done-in-one tale introduces the new foe The Muscle and, save for some minor missteps, is arguably the season's strongest outing.
 A simple one-shot tale reminiscent of the more noir-heavy episodes of Batman: The Animated Series, here we get caught up with the likes of Rupert Thorne and Det.
 Renee Montoya.
 The further exploration of Montoya's personal life is a real treat, especially for long-time fans of the character, and The Muscle ends up being a neat addition to the rogue's gallery.
 It's an enjoyable outing that brings those old Batman: The Animated Series vibes more than any issue of Season One or Season Two to date.